wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

 * All instances and sections are read from the datastore.
 * A configuration based on those data is computed.
 * This configuration gets sanity-checked according to rules we implemented: at the time of this writing, we just verify there is a master, and that the minimum number of slaves is present.
+(These three steps are also the `generate` command.)
+* A diff is shown, and the user is prompted for confirmation.
 * A backup copy of the previous configuration is saved locally to disk and the rollback command printed to stderr.
 * Once the new configuration is considered valid, it is atomically written to the datastore and is available for MediaWiki to consume.